Jay0Hx/alien_v2/README.md

 :-----------------:|:------------------------------------------------------:|:-----------------------------------------------------------------------------------:
  Vehicle Setup     |                    [Pre-Made Power Maps]           | Select a pre-made map to race with!
 (Legit, Fast or Extreme).

+***'Drivers' Menu.***
+This menu lists all the current connected drivers to your session, click on each name to view a list of options such as spectate and teleport!
+This feature will 100% get you banned from servers with active admins but as far as I know you will not recieve a game ban as it uses functions that are built into the game.
+The 'Drivers' tab will also give you information such as the drivers lap positions, location and what car they are driving.

 <h1 align="center">Changes that I made</a></h1>

 + Added '*Quick Map*' options (This is a new tab that introduces 'maps' with pre-defined vaules for power etc...)